TRANSPORTATION (PAST INITIATIVE)

 - Rock the Bike Generator is a project which aims to supply people-power to public functions through portable bike generators.
 These generators are powered solely by the energy of the person riding them and can be hooked up to sound systems, blenders, lightshows and other electronic devices.
 Please email firstname.lastname@example.org to request to have the bike at your next event!

 - Bike Library is a lending program designed to increase bicycle ridership, safety, and awareness on the UC Santa Cruz campus and among students in the Santa Cruz community.
 We are a bike share program created, designed, and directed by students.
 Our mission is to make bikes accessible to students, faculty, and staff of UCSC to promote transportation sustainability and self-sufficiency.
 We believe that financial limitations should not be a barrier and provide our services free of charge.
 You can also visit our separate site for more information-- Bikelibrary.weebly.com

-- Bicycle Street Skills: In the past, twice a quarter TAPS and the Student Environmental Center have hosted a 2 hour course to educate cyclists proper riding techniques to safely drive their bike negotiating potential hazards on the gritty streets of Santa Cruz.
-The event will be taught by a certified instructor from the American League of Cyclists, and is open the members of the UCSC community.
-Bike Safety classes are offered periodically on campus.
+- Bicycle Street Skills: In the past, twice a quarter TAPS and the Student Environmental Center hosted a 2 hour course to educate cyclists proper riding techniques to safely drive their bike negotiating potential hazards on the gritty streets of Santa Cruz.
+The event was taught by a certified instructor from the American League of Cyclists, and was open the members of the UCSC community.
+Bike Safety classes were offered periodically on campus.

 - Bicycle Light and Helmet Giveaway: In coordination with TAPS, the Student Environmental Center helped host the Bike Safety Campaign which surveyed cyclists and provided members of the UCSC community with Helmets and Bicycle lights.
 TAPS still hosts Bicycle Light and Helmet Giveaways.